 There are several commercially available circulating fluidized bed (CFB) gasification technologies.

 Initially for coal gasification, and later for biomass gasification, the U-Gas technology was designed.
-This gasification technology consists of a single-stage circulating fluidized bed, which was designed to process all ranges of coal and provide a medium-low calorific value syngas.
+This gasification technology consists of a single-stage circulating fluidized bed, which was designed to process all ranges of coal and provide medium-low calorific value syngas.

 For feedstocks from waste, bubbling fluidized bed technologies have been developed, and it is this technology that is the focus of this article.